selwynpolit/d9book/book/nodes_n_fields.md

-Here is an example of using the above function to write values to the field_condiment which is a multi-value text field.
+Here is an example of using the above function to write values to the field_condiment which is a multivalue text field.